 . . .
 A large part of it is stepping up to be that authority.
 So, before anything else: Are you willing to be an authority on your topic?
 Can you accept that responsibility?
 Being seen as an authority becomes a large responsibility. . .

 Decide now whether you want to be that authority or not.
 Once you’ve decided to become an authority you’re already halfway there.
 If you want it and expect the sort of respect an authority figure receives, you’ll be well on your way.

-Why do I mention Governor Sarah Palin?
-Because she is a classic example of an individual who has attempted to skip the hard work of preparation and establishing one’s credibility in favor of instantly being deemed an authority.
-Her rapidly declining approval ratings demonstrate that the strategy has failed.
+Why do I mention former Governor Sarah Palin?
+Because she is a classic example of an individual who attempted to skip the hard work of preparation and establishing one’s credibility in favor of instantly being deemed an authority.
+Her rapidly declining approval ratings demonstrated that the strategy failed.

 No, she is not a writer, but the lessons to be learned from her candidacy are readily applicable to writers.